Music history, nineteenth-century music, popular music, African American music.

 Music 305 - Musical Ethnography

 Full course for one semester.
-This course will introduce the theory and practice of musical ethnography, the key mode of ethnomusicological research and representation, to advanced students in ethnomusicology and related disciplines.
-Combining critical readings on ethnography from a variety of disciplines with hands-on projects (including the production and analysis of field recordings, musical transcriptions, and various forms of qualitative ethnographic data), the course will prepare students to both conduct and critically reflect upon ethnographic research.
-Prerequisite: consent of instructor.
+This course will introduce the theory and practice of musical ethnography, the key mode of ethnomusicological research and representation, to advanced students in ethnomusicology, anthropology, and related disciplines.
+Combining critical readings on ethnography from music scholarship, anthropology, and a variety of disciplines with hands-on projects (including the production and analysis of field recordings, musical transcriptions, and various forms of qualitative ethnographic data), the course will prepare students to both conduct and critically reflect upon ethnographic research.
 Conference.
+Cross-listed as Anthropology 305.

 Music 314 - Composition

 Full course for one semester.
 This course is an introduction to contemporary composition.
 Students will compose and perform short works.
 The course will deal with problems of instrumentation, notation, and performance, as well as the larger aesthetic issues of coherence and gesture, within a broad range of styles and media.
 Prerequisite: Music 210 or consent of the instructor.
 Conference.

 Not offered 2020–21.

 Full course for one semester.
 Students will develop skills in song composition drawing upon a range of genres and styles, including rock, rap, blues, music theatre, folk, protest, and jazz standard.
 We will examine relevant models of these styles to inform composition, and hone musicianship skills in hearing melodies, rhythms, and harmonic progressions and in setting different kinds of lyrics.
 Students will notate songs as lead sheets and then make arrangements for performances at a final concert.
 Prerequisite: Music 210 or consent of the instructor.
 Conference-studio.